What are Farmers' Rights

 this website

-tool for decision makers, practitioners, and others involved in the realization
+period 2008-2012 as a tool for decision makers, practitioners, and others

-of Farmers' Rights.
-It is also intended as an information source for
+involved in the realization of Farmers' Rights.
+It was also an information

-researchers and other interested individuals.
+source for researchers and other interested individuals.
+The website has

-Here you will find
+At this website you will find information

-legal status and
+history, legal status and

 contents of Farmers' Rights, on the